badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

 {% endhighlight %}

 ### instanceof
 The `instanceof` operator is used to determine if an objects prototype chain contains the prototype property of a given constructor.
-So to test for an array we could do the following.

 {% highlight javascript %}
-conversations instanceof Array;
+[] instanceof Array; // true

+var Foo = function () {};
+new Foo() instanceof Foo; // true
 {% endhighlight %}

-Although this will work, using `instanceof` for checking the type of a native object is not a great idea as it does not work correctly for primitives, as shown below.
+Although this will work, using `instanceof` for checking the type of a native object is not a great idea as it does not work for primitives values.

 {% highlight javascript %}
-'a' instanceof String; //false
+'a' instanceof String; // false
-5 instanceof NUmber; // false
+5 instanceof Number; // false
 true instanceof Boolean; //false
 {% endhighlight %}